 - Will help your teenager improve and grow

-- Brings a sense of stability in your teen’s life
+- Create a sense of stability in your teen’s life

-- Is a deterrent to your teen’s growth and progress.
+- Are a deterrent to your teen’s growth and progress.

-- Brings about a negative or pessimistic outlook to life.
+- Will bring about a negative or pessimistic outlook on life.

-- Makes your teen feel vulnerable, anxious, and walking on eggshell feeling.
+- Will cause your teen to feel vulnerable, anxious, and insecure.

-- Leads to bad habits or substance abuse.
-And shunning away from responsibilities.
+- Will lead to bad habits or substance abuse and shunning away from responsibilities.

 Teach your teen on the traits of a Good friend.
-So that your teen can spot one when they meet one.
+So that your teenager can spot one when they meet one.

 - Has good influence on your teenager